AxionSft/TCL-Kotlin/README.md

 ## Key Features

-* Good guide!
-* 1.8.9 Optimized tcl for your client to create with mixins!
+* Easy to use!
+* Clear and simple to follow instructions!
-* Guide for build it with optfine.
-(LEGAL!)
+* Provided with sample code!
-* Example client!

 # Thanks

-thanks to xcfrg for repo!
+thanks to xcfrg for repo!</br>

-thanks to asbyth for repo!
+thanks to asbyth for repo!</br>

-thanks to TheKodeToad for his repo so i could fix mine!
+thanks to TheKodeToad for his repo so i could fix mine!</br>
 based on liquidbounce idea.

 ## Contributing

-Want to help improve TCL-Kotlin?, but how?:
+Ways to contribute to TCL-Kotlin:

-* By making an fork of the project
+* Making an fork of the project
 * Sharing this repo
 * Help improve the guide